-The Notes may be sold to (i) qualified institutional buyers (within the meaning of Rule 144A under the U.S. Securities Act of 1933, as amended (the "Securities Act")) ("QIBs") who are also qualified purchasers (within the meaning of Section 2(a)(51) of the U.S. Investment Company Act of 1940, as amended) ("QPs") in the United States in reliance on Rule 144A (the "Restricted Notes"); or (ii) investors outside the United States in reliance on Regulation S under the Securities Act (the "Unrestricted Notes").
+The Notes may be sold to (i) qualified institutional buyers (within the meaning of Rule 144A under the United States Securities Act of 1933 (the "Securities Act")) ("QIBs") who are also qualified purchasers (within the meaning of Section 2(a)(51) of the United States Investment Company Act of 1940) ("QPs") in the United States in reliance on Rule 144A (the "Restricted Notes"); or (ii) to non-U.S. persons in reliance on Regulation S under the Securities Act (the "Unrestricted Notes").